 (Note: It is possible to type most of your answers directly into this form, with the exception of the supplemental information required, which can be submitted as a separate PDF file.
 If you are unable to type out your answers directly into the form, download the file and save it before completing it [see image below]).

 Applications that are preliminarily approved for funding will be peer-reviewed.
 All researchers will be notified by October 1 of the status of their application.
 If selected, an independent scientific peer review* will be carried out.
 Final selection of research applications to be funded will be determined no later than January 15.
 This allows for the recruitment of graduate students to take place in the spring.
 Researchers will be notified in early February by email and postal mail.

 Funding for research projects is administered in two phases.
 One half of annual funding is distributed in July/August and the other half in January.

 Progress Report & Continuing Projects Funding Request

 The Continuing Projects Funding Request has been incorporated into the Progress Report Application and is due by June 1.
 Continuing project funding is subject to review by the Board of Trustees and is contingent on the availability of funds.
 Final funding will be announced after the Endowment’s Annual Meeting in August.
 All documents must follow guidelines or they will be returned.

 Final Special Research Report

 A Final Project Report is required for all projects that are terminated.
-The report must summarize the results of the project, its scientific accomplishments and the impact on the industry.
+The report must summarize the results of the project, its scientific accomplishments and its impact on the industry.
 The report(s) are due within 30 days of the termination of the project. – Final Special Research Report Format

 The primary research priorities are listed below.
-They are focused on all floricultural crops – bedding plants, fresh cut flowers, fresh cut greens, flowering potted plants and foliage plants.
+They are focused on all floricultural crops – bedding plants, fresh cut flowers, fresh cut greens, flowering potted plants, and foliage plants.

 - Botrytis Control and Management